-5.4-1 esmFixClim1 ESM fixed climate 1 radiation code "sees" control CO2, but carbon cycle sees 1%/yr rise 140 1 5.4-2 esmFixClim2 ESM fixed climate 2 radiation code "sees" control CO2, but carbon cycle sees historical followed by RCP4.5 rise in CO2 251 1 5.5-1 esmFdbk1 ESM feedback 1 carbon cycle "sees" control CO2, but radiation sees 1%/yr rise 140 1 5.5-2 esmFdbk2 ESM feedback 2 carbon cycle "sees" control CO2, but radiation sees historical followed by RCP4.5 rise in CO2 251 1 6.1 1pctCO2 1 percent per year CO2 imposed 1%/yr increase in CO2 to quadrupling 140 1 6.3 abrupt4xCO2 abrupt 4XCO2 impose an instantaneous quadrupling of CO2, then hold fixed 150 ≥1 7.1 historicalNat natural-only historical simulation but with natural forcing only 156 ≥1 7.2 historicalGHG GHG-only historical simulation but with greenhouse gas forcing only 156 ≥1 7.3 historicalMisc other-only historical simulation but with other individual forcing agents or combinations of forcings.
-156 ≥1 7.4 historicalExt historical extension extension of the historical simulation (experiment 3.2) through year 2012.
+5.3 esmrcp85 ESM RCP8.5 as in experiment 4.2, but emissions-forced (with atmospheric CO2 determined by model) 1 5.4-1 esmFixClim1 ESM fixed climate 1 radiation code "sees" control CO2, but carbon cycle sees 1%/yr rise 1 5.4-2 esmFixClim2 ESM fixed climate 2 radiation code "sees" control CO2, but carbon cycle sees historical followed by RCP4.5 rise in CO2 1 5.5-1 esmFdbk1 ESM feedback 1 carbon cycle "sees" control CO2, but radiation sees 1%/yr rise 140 1 5.5-2 esmFdbk2 ESM feedback 2 carbon cycle "sees" control CO2, but radiation sees historical followed by RCP4.5 rise in CO2 1 6.1 1pctCO2 1 percent per year CO2 imposed 1%/yr increase in CO2 to quadrupling 1 6.3 abrupt4xCO2 abrupt 4XCO2 impose an instantaneous quadrupling of CO2, then hold fixed ≥1 7.1 historicalNat natural-only historical simulation but with natural forcing only ≥1 7.2 historicalGHG GHG-only historical simulation but with greenhouse gas forcing only ≥1 7.3 historicalMisc other historical forcing historical simulation but with other individual forcing agents or combinations of forcings. ≥1 7.4 historicalExt historical extension extension of the historical simulation (experiment 3.2) through year 2012.
 7 ≥1

-\ The forcing in these runs will be specified in a global attribute in the file, relying in so far as possible on the controlled vocabulary abbreviations defined in Appendix 1.2.
-When more than one run of this type is done, the runs will be distinguishable by being assigned different "perturbed physics" numbers, p<L>, as described under "ensemble member" in this document.
+^{} The forcing in these runs will be specified in a global attribute in the file, relying in so far as possible on the controlled vocabulary abbreviations defined in Appendix 1.2.
+When more than one run of this type is done, the runs will be distinguishable by being assigned different "perturbed physics" numbers, p < L >, as described under "ensemble member" in this document.